mulefish/ProjectView/README.md

 # What will this be?
 3d project viewer.
 So for I've only written the python to collect information up into a JSON format.
 Later I will write the javascript view portion.
+The python currently does collect up enough information with which I can make a force-directed graph ( which still needs to be written ).

 # TODO
 For the view?
 Everything.
 For collecting up the information?
 Maybe done.